Foot & Ankle Injury & Recovery

 The focus of our work is to examine the relationship between anatomical and biomechanical factors of the foot and ankle and mechanisms of injury, interventions, and treatment outcomes.

 Our research combines multiple, non-invasive measures of muscle, tendon, and fascial function with kinematic analysis of movement.
-In collaboration with the Electronic Radiology Laboratory, we have developed the methodology necessary to measure muscle, fat, tendon, and fascial volumes as well as bony alignment.
+We have developed the methodology necessary to measure muscle, fat, tendon, and fascial volumes as well as bony alignment.
 The use of imaging techniques in physical therapy related research has allowed us to explore the contribution of tissue level abnormalities to foot and ankle dysfunction.

 The kinematic analysis of foot and ankle motion is captured using a multi-segmental foot model.
 Previous work modeled the foot as a single segment with motion occurring at the ankle.
 The multi-segmental foot model allows measurement of motion within the foot.
 The expanded model allows us to discover the role of motion at the midfoot and toes during functional activities and to explore the contribution of the motion to foot deformity and pain.